 Tuition Per Class: $550

-There is an additional, one-time fee of approximately $600 for uniforms, books, and a knife set that.
+There is an additional, one-time cost of approximately $200 for uniforms, books, and a knife set.
 Students are required to have these course materials prior to the start of the Stocks, Sauces and Soups course (the third course).
 You do not pay the university for these materials.
 You will be given ordering information at the first class.
+A registration of $300 will be applied to your last class of the rotation.

 A withdrawal/refund request must be postmarked 14 business days prior to the beginning of a course in order to receive a refund, less a $100 processing fee.
 No refunds can be made after the course begins.